THGLab/IDPForge/data/README.md

 `sic1_pre_exp.txt`: Sic1 PRE data file (in distance-based representation).

-`example_sec.txt`: compiled secondary structure encoding examples; can be customized based on sampling needs.
-For example, generate based on sequence preference based on the training data from:
+`example_sec.txt`: compiled secondary structure encoding examples; can be customized based on sampling needs (for example enforcing residues to be helices or sheets).
+Setting the `data_path` but deactivating `sec_path` in the config file (by default) will generate secondary structure encoding based on sequence preference based on the compiled pdb data, or can be manually generated from:
 ```bash
 cd ../idpforge/utils
 python prep_sec.py --sequence <AAA> --database <PATH_TO_DATA.pkl> --nsample 500 --output <PATH_TO_SEC.txt>
 ```